HOFFMAN MAKES 24 SAVES AS VERMONT SHUTS OUT PROVIDENCE, 2-0

-Freshman goaltender Brody Hoffman made 24 saves for the Catamounts
+Freshman goaltender Brody Hoffman earns first career shutout with 24 saves for Catamounts

 BURLINGTON, Vt. - Matt White and H.T.
 Lenz each tallied goals and Brody Hoffman picked up his first career shutout as Vermont blanked Providence 2-0 on Saturday night at Gutterson Fieldhouse to pick up its first win of the season.
 The Catamounts improve to 1-2-2 (1-2-2 HEA), while the Friars fall to 4-3-1 (3-2-0 HEA).